Using video ads to attract new players

 Foundational explanation: What video ads are and where they fit

-Video advertising includes several formats and placements that serve distinct roles in an acquisition funnel.
-In-feed short-form clips are native to social platforms and excel at quick awareness.
-Pre-roll and mid-roll run inside longer video content on publishers and YouTube, offering captive attention early in the funnel.
-OTT/CTV delivers long-form visibility through streaming devices and connected TV inventory, useful for broad reach.
+Video advertising covers several formats and placements, each serving a different role in the acquisition funnel.
+In-feed short-form clips are native to social platforms and are useful for fast awareness and engagement signals.
+Pre-roll and mid-roll ads run inside longer video content on publishers and YouTube, offering stronger attention early in the journey.
+OTT and CTV provide visibility through streaming devices and connected TV inventory, which can support broader reach when the audience and market rules justify the spend.

-Programmatic video buys through a DSP allow precise targeting across exchanges, while platform-specific buys (YouTube, Meta, TikTok) provide integrated creative and analytics.
-Video supports awareness, consideration and retargeting: use longer-form storytelling for top-funnel recognition, concise hooks for mid-funnel engagement, and short tailored ads for retargeting cohorts.
+Programmatic video buys through a DSP allow more precise targeting across exchanges, while platform-specific buys such as YouTube, Meta, and TikTok provide integrated creative tools and reporting.
+Video can support awareness, consideration, and retargeting: use longer-form storytelling for recognition, concise hooks for mid-funnel engagement, and short tailored ads for retargeting cohorts that have already shown qualified interest.

-Compliance and ad-policy constraints must be embedded from day one.
-Affiliates should map creative approvals, exclude restricted geographies, avoid direct incentivisation language, and ensure landing pages include the required regulatory disclosures.
-Each platform has specific rules on age-gating, prohibited claims and restricted content; build a policy checklist for every campaign.
+Compliance and ad-policy constraints should be built into the workflow before production begins.
+Affiliates should map creative approvals, exclude restricted geographies, avoid direct incentivization language, and ensure landing pages include the required regulatory disclosures.
+Each platform has its own rules on age-gating, prohibited claims, restricted content, and destination pages, so a campaign-specific policy checklist is more useful than a generic sign-off.

 Key strategies for affiliate video campaigns